 Inclusive ECD Programme

 The Children’s Act calls on government to make special provision for the inclusion of children with special needs in ECD services.
 Despite this legal imperative, most ECD services are not equipped to deal with the special needs of children with barriers to learning.
-On the flipside, many caregivers of children with special needs are unaware that their child would benefit of participating in an ECD programme.
+On the flipside, many caregivers of children with special needs are unaware that their child would benefit from participating in an ECD programme.

 Hubs of support